ahinzmann/JMEDAS/README.md

 voms-proxy-init -voms cms -valid 192:00
 ```

+_Optional_.
 If you like seeing your working directory in the commandline, you can do also this by adding a line to ~/.bashrc and activating it with the 'source' command:

 ```
 echo "PS1='\W\$ '" >> ~/.bashrc
 source ~/.bashrc
 ```

-Now you can go back to the TWiki page and start with the basics in Section 1.
+Now, you can start with the `basics.py` script in Section 1.

 ## Additional Information & Resources